Learndirect: 2017 Ofsted inspection and aftermath

 In March 2017, the Education & Skills Funding Agency (EFSA) issued a "notice of serious breach" against Learndirect for 70% of its apprenticeship services not meeting state-required minimums.
 This was followed in the same month by an inspection by Ofsted, with publication of the report delayed until after the 2017 snap election.

 Learndirect sought judicial review of the report, on grounds that the sample size was insufficient and the lead inspector had predetermined the outcome; Learndirect requested and obtained a publishing injunction during the proceedings.
 In filings for this injunction, the managing director of Learndirect claimed that the Skills Funding Agency said it would serve three months notice on all its contracts if its Ofsted rating were to stand.

 In August 2017, the High Court lifted the injunction and the report was published.
 Ofsted's overall effectiveness rating was 'inadequate', with five areas rated 'requires improvement' and two – 'outcomes for learners' and 'apprenticeships' – rated 'inadequate'.
 Ofsted noted positive changes in the last year, leading to early signs of improvement.

 The EFSA decided to continue funding Learndirect for the 2017/18 academic year, then withdraw funding from July 2018.
 Funding of Learndirect Apprenticeships Ltd, paid by large employers through the Apprenticeship Levy (which began in April 2017) is not affected.
 The National Audit Office published an investigation into the monitoring, inspection and funding of Learndirect in December 2017.

 According to BBC reports in September 2017, the chair of the Public Accounts Committee said Learndirect should face an investigation after its Ofsted rating.
 The committee's enquiry Funding of Learndirect Ltd began in January 2018.

+Later events

+In January 2025, the Watchdog segment of the BBC One television programme The One Show reported on two Learndirect customers who had not received refunds to which they were entitled.

 Changes of ownership

-In June 2018, as Learndirect drew close to insolvency, Lloyds Development Capital sold the company for a nominal sum to Dimensions Training Solutions (DTS), part of the privately-held Stonebridge Group.
+In June 2018, as Learndirect drew close to insolvency, Lloyds Development Capital sold the company for a nominal sum to Dimensions Training Solutions (DTS), part of the privately held Stonebridge Group.
 DTS is a work-based training provider established in Yorkshire in 1983, which was acquired by Stonebridge in 2015.

 In February 2020, a reorganisation saw the name of Stonebridge Colleges (Publishing) Limited changed to Learndirect Limited.
 In August 2020, Learndirect Digital Holdings Limited was created in order to acquire Learndirect Limited, Stonebridge Associated Colleges Limited and related businesses.
 The ultimate owner is Queens Park Equity Partners, a Guernsey-based private equity investor.